urbanopt/openstudio-prototype-loads/README.md

   * The loads assume that the building load was met for each timestep.
 This limits the ability to store unmet loads for the following timestep.
   * The loads are only sensible loads.
-  * The values are the sum of all the thermal zones.
-Some zones can be in heating mode and others in cooling mode;
+  * The values are the sum of the cooling and heating loads individually for each zone.
+This allows for simultaneous heating and cooling analysis.
-  however, only the total load for the whole building is reported.
   * The Retail Stand Alone model did not correctly export loads.
   * The water heating loads are not being reported at the moment.